Greece, lenders at odds over loose ends in reform programme

 "It's a matter of parliamentary dignity.
 We cannot ask lawmakers to vote over the same issues again and again," a government official told Reuters.
 "Some of the actions demanded are also worsening the impact of the measures already adopted and hurt sensitive groups further."

-To break the deadlock, some of the pending issues would be postponed to September, the official said, adding: "We are close to reaching a deal."
+To break the deadlock, some of the pending issues would be postponed for September, the official said.
+"We are close to reaching a deal."

-Greek State Minister Nikos Pappas, the right-hand man of Prime Minister Alexis Tsipras, dismissed reports that a deal could be held up, citing major progress over the last two days.

-"There was a sense of great disagreement 48 hours ago, but this changed yesterday," Pappas told reporters in Brussels.

-Consecutive votes on reforms have tested the left-led coalition government, which has a narrow parliamentary majority with 153 of the 300 lawmakers and ranks second, behind the conservative opposition, in opinion polls.
+Consecutive votes on reforms have tested the left-led coalition government, which has a narrow parliamentary majority with 153 of the 300 lawmakers and ranks second, behind the conservative opposition in polls.

 Greece opposes some amendments on reforms, including retroactively clawing back an income-based benefit paid to certain groups of pensioners, and freezing the wages of essential staff as it struggles with Europe's worst migrant crisis in decades.